 The standards and interpretations within IFRS are subject to change.
-For further details, please refer to Note 3 of the December 31, 2020 audited consolidated financial statements.
+For further details, please refer to note 3 of the audited consolidated financial statements at December 31, 2020 and note 3(c) to the condensed interim consolidated financial statements at March 31, 2021.